Volcano and Ryukyu Islands campaign: Okinawa

 Okinawa was right at Japan's doorstep, providing the springboard for the Allies to invade the Japanese mainland.
 Meanwhile, on Okinawa 131,000 Japanese soldiers dug in away from the landing beaches in the southern half of the island, as opposed to attempting to stop the landing at the beaches in earlier battles.
-Gen. Mitsuru Ushijima made sure that the Americans would not even come close to the beaches, using kamikazes under Soemu Toyoda to stem the tide.
+General Mitsuru Ushijima made sure that the Americans would not even come close to the beaches, using kamikazes under Soemu Toyoda to stem the tide.
 The suicide bombers proved effective, sinking 34 ships and damaging hundreds of others, but they nevertheless failed to stop American reinforcements from arriving on the island.
-On April 7, the large Japanese battleship Yamato was sent out to use a kamikaze method, codenamed Ten-Go, but was sunk before it could attack the invasion fleet.
-Vice-Admiral Seiichi Ito and the commander of the battleship, Kosaku Aruga, were killed in the fatal mission, and the battleship was destroyed before it could engage the US navy.
+On 7 April the large Japanese battleship Yamato was sent out to use a kamikaze method, codenamed Ten-Go, but it was sunk before it could attack the invasion fleet.
+Vice Admiral Seiichi Ito and the commander of the battleship, Kosaku Aruga, were killed in the fatal mission, and the battleship was destroyed before it could engage the US Navy.

-On the land campaign, 48,193 military personnel were killed, wounded, or missing in the campaign to secure the island.
+On the land campaign, 48,193 military personnel were killed, wounded, or missing to secure the island.
 By the end of the battle, three-quarters of the Japanese officers were killed or had killed themselves.
 Only a handful of officers survived the battle, although more soldiers capitulated.
-Control of the Volcano and Ryukyu Islands helped the US Army Air Forces conduct missions against targets on Honshu and Kyushu, with the first raid occurring on Tokyo, from March 9–10.
+Control of the Volcano and Ryukyu Islands helped the US Army Air Forces conduct missions against targets on Honshu and Kyushu, with the first raid occurring on Tokyo from 9 and 10 March.

-The Air Campaign
+Air campaign

-After the capture of the Mariana Islands in 1944, U.S. land-based and carrier borne aircraft struck the Volcano and Bonin Islands.
-Haha-Jima and Chichi-Jima in the Bonin Islands and Iwo Jima in the Volcano Islands in particular were attacked by U.S. aircraft.
+After the capture of the Mariana Islands in 1944, US land-based and carrier-borne aircraft struck the Volcano and Bonin Islands.
+Haha-Jima and Chichi-Jima in the Bonin Islands and Iwo Jima in the Volcano Islands in particular were attacked by US aircraft.

 Beginning in late 1944, the United States Navy’s and Royal Navy's carrier-based aircraft attacked Japanese military forces on the Ryukyu Islands.
 This included the islands of Amami, Tanega, Yaku, Kikai, Miyako, Tokuno, Ishigaki, and Daito islands which held Japanese military and civilian infrastructure that had to be neutralized for Allied troops operating around Okinawa.
 Kamikaze bases in the Ryukyu Islands posed a particular threat to the U.S. and British task force operating around Okinawa and its environs.
 Allied air attacks continued until August 1945.
-The aerial bombardment intensified further after the Invasion of Okinawa on 1 April 1945.
-Thousands of Japanese aircraft and dozens merchant ships were destroyed, with a consequent heavy loss of both civilian and military lives.
+The aerial bombardment intensified further after the invasion of Okinawa.
+Thousands of Japanese aircraft and dozens of merchant ships were destroyed, with a consequent heavy loss of both civilian and military lives.